prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 └────────────┴─────────┘
 ```

 Great!
 All the wine reviews (with each node representing a wine and its metadata) were ingested into the graph!
+We have 420 provinces around the world from which the wines originate, as well as 44 countries of origin in this dataset.
+There are also 19 human tasters.

-Here's another Cypher query showing the top-rated Italian wines tasted by our pro, Roger Voss.
+Here's another Cypher query showing the top-rated Italian wine varieties tasted by our pro, Roger Voss.

 ```sql
 MATCH (wine:Wine)-[:IS_FROM_COUNTRY]->(country:Country)